Pericles, Prince of Tyre: Performance history

-The Venetian ambassador to England, Zorzi Giustinian, saw a play titled Pericles during his time in London, which ran from 5 January 1606 to 23 November 1608.
+The Venetian ambassador to England Zorzi Giustinian and the French diplomat Antoine Lefèvre de la Boderie saw a play titled Pericles.
+Giustinian was in London from 5 January 1606 to 23 November 1608.
 As far as is known, there was no other play with the same title that was acted in this era; the usual assumption is that this must have been Shakespeare's play.
 The title page of the play's first printed edition states that the play was often acted at the Globe Theatre, which was most likely true.

 The earliest performance of Pericles known with certainty occurred in May 1619, at Court, "in the King's great chamber" at Whitehall.
 The play was also performed at the Globe Theatre on 10 June 1631.
-A play called Pericles was in the repertory of a recusant group of itinerant players arrested for performing a religious play in Yorkshire in 1609; however, it is not clear if they performed Pericles, or if theirs was Shakespeare's play.
+A play called Pericles was in the repertory of a recusant group of itinerant players arrested for performing a religious play at Goulthwaite Hall in Yorkshire in 1609; however, it is not clear if they performed Pericles, or if theirs was Shakespeare's play.

 John Rhodes staged Pericles at the Cockpit Theatre soon after the theatres re-opened in 1660; it was one of the earliest productions, and the first Shakespearean revival, of the Restoration period.
 Thomas Betterton made his stage debut in the title role.
 Yet the play's pseudo-naive structure placed it at odds with the neoclassical tastes of the Restoration era.
 It vanished from the stage for nearly two centuries, until Samuel Phelps staged a production at Sadler's Wells Theatre in Clerkenwell in 1854.
 Phelps cut Gower entirely, satisfying his narrative role with new scenes, conversations between unnamed gentlemen like those in The Winter's Tale, 5.2.
 In accordance with Victorian notions of decorum, the play's frank treatment of incest and prostitution was muted or removed.

 Walter Nugent Monck revived the play in 1929 at his Maddermarket Theatre in Norwich, cutting the first act.
 This production was revived at Stratford after the war, with Paul Scofield in the title role.